puppetlabs/puppet-docs/source/puppet/4.9/hiera_layers.md

 ---
-title: "Hiera: The three config layers"
+title: "Hiera: How the three config layers work"
 ---